Real Estate Investment Trust (REIT)

 Mortgage REITs, which invest primarily in mortgages and other debt products related to real estate, receive income from the payments borrowers make toward the mortgages the REIT owns.
 Mortgage REITs are more akin to a bond investment rather than a straight real estate investment.

 REITs are a powerful way for individuals to invest in real estate.
-As compared to privately owning a building, shares of REITs are more liquid (since they can be bought and sold freely on an open market) while still offering the relatively predictable revenue stream one comes to expect when collecting rent from a tenant.
+As compared to privately owning a building, shares of REITs are more liquid (because they can be bought and sold freely on an open market) while still offering the relatively predictable revenue stream one comes to expect when collecting rent from a tenant.